-- (a) The purpose and intent of this chapter is to establish review processes, service plan requirements, decision criteria, oversight standards and enforcement processes for the regulation of metropolitan districts organized under Title 32 of the Colorado Revised Statutes that include property within the boundaries of the city. - (b) The city is receptive to district formation and continued existence as an instrument to provide competitive financing for projects, to build better and enhanced infrastructure and, where needed, to provide essential and beneficial services that are otherwise not available
+- (a) The purpose and intent of this chapter is to establish review processes, service plan requirements, decision criteria, and oversight standards for the regulation of metropolitan districts organized under Title 32 of the Colorado Revised Statutes that include property within the boundaries of the city. - (b) The city is receptive to district formation and continued existence as an instrument to provide competitive financing for projects, to build better and enhanced infrastructure and, where needed, to provide essential and beneficial services that are otherwise not available and could not be practically provided by the city or any other existing municipal or quasi-municipal entity, including existing special districts, within a reasonable time and on a comparable basis. - (c) The city prefers service plans and modifications to existing service plans that meet the standards and goals set forth in this chapter and the requirements of the Special District Act, use the city's model service plan, provide a demonstrated public benefit, and conform to the city's model service plan. - (d) The city does not prefer service plans or modifications to existing service plans that: - (1) provide no extraordinary public benefits or fund only basic infrastructure; - (2) rely on fees, other than a limited one-time capital improvements fee, for the payment of costs of public improvements; - (3) restrict or inhibit the election of end users to district boards or the decision-making of future boards controlled by end users through the use of onerous intergovernmental agreements or revenue pledge agreements, control or managing districts, or other mechanisms; - (4) provide for the taxation of property owners for more than thirty-five (35) years for the purpose of paying costs of public improvements, including any refunding or refinancing of existing debt unless a majority of the district board are end users who vote in favor of a refunding of a part or all of the district's debt that will result in a net present value savings; - (5) provide for an original issuance of debt by the district that require the imposition of a mill levy exceeding fifty (50) mills for repayment; - (6) rely on property taxes as a primary revenue source if the future assessed value of all property within the district at full build-out is projected to be less than five million dollars (\$5,000,000.00), subject to adjustment for increases in the Consumer Price Index for the Denver-Boulder statistical region as prepared by the U.S. Bureau of Labor Statistics; or

-- and could not be practically provided by the city or any other existing municipal or quasimunicipal entity, including existing special districts, within a reasonable time and on a comparable basis. - (c) Absent substantial justification for the need for deviations, the city will only approve service plans and modifications to existing service plans that meet the standards and goals set forth in this chapter and the requirements of the Special District Act, provide a demonstrated public benefit, and conform to the city's model service plan. - (d) Absent substantial justification, the city will not approve service plans or modifications to existing service plans that: - (1) provide no extraordinary public benefits or fund only basic infrastructure; - (2) rely on fees, other than a limited one-time capital improvements fee that is not imposed on end users, for the payment of costs of public improvements; - (3) restrict or inhibit the election of end users to district boards or the decision-making of future boards controlled by end users through the use of onerous intergovernmental agreements or revenue pledge agreements, control or managing districts, the creation of separate authorities, or other mechanisms; - (4) provide for the taxation of property owners for more than thirty-five (35) years for the purpose of paying costs of public improvements, including any refunding or refinancing of existing debt unless a majority of the district board are end users who vote in favor of a refunding of a part or all of the district's debt that will result in a net present value savings; - (5) provide for an original issuance of debt by the district that requires the imposition of a mill levy exceeding fifty (50) mills for repayment; - (6) rely on property taxes as a primary revenue source if the future assessed value of all property within the district at full build-out is projected to be less than five million dollars (\$5,000,000.00), subject to adjustment after 2023 for increases in the Consumer Price Index for the Denver-Boulder statistical region as prepared by the U.S. Bureau of Labor Statistics; - (7) rely on financing mechanisms that involve private reimbursements to developers instead of independent, market-based options; - (8) permit the reimbursement of a developer of property in the district on unfair or unreasonable terms; - (9) create consolidated/service metropolitan districts or districts without lots that will be sold to end users; or - (10) contemplate formation of a district with less than 5 acres contained within its district boundaries; or noncontiguous property contained within its district boundaries.
+- (7) rely on financing mechanisms that involve private reimbursements to developers instead of independent, market-based options; or - (8) permit the reimbursement of a developer of property in the district on unfair or unreasonable terms.